-E Tipu E Rea (Grow up tender young shoot) is a series of 30 minute dramas engaging with the diversity of Māori experiences of the Pākehā world, from rural horse-back riding and eeling to urban hostility and cultural estrangement.
-As the first anthology of Māori television plays, and the first production to use predominantly Māori personnel, E Tipu E Rea was a flag-bearer for Māori storytelling on primetime television.
-Its mandate and achievement was to tell Māori stories in a Māori way.
+A flagbearer for Māori storytelling on primetime television, E Tipu e Rea (Grow up tender young shoot) was a series of 30 minute dramas touching on a range of Māori experiences of the Pākehā world — from rural horse-back riding and eeling, to urban hostility and cultural estrangement.
+It marked the first anthology of Māori television plays, and the first TV production to use predominantly Māori personnel.
+E Tipu e Rea's mandate and achievement was to tell Māori stories in a Māori way.

-A teenage boy (Lance Wharewaka) should be at school but he instead learns about the bush and old days from his ailing grand uncle (Bill Tawhai).
-His friendship prepares him with the necessary skills for life.
-Written by poet Hone Tuwhare, Eel was the debut directing drama for producer, TV3 newsreader and Wild South presenter Joanna Paul."He [Bill] brought a mana with him and has such irreplaceable Māori knowledge.
-I remember him discussing [...] how he used bobs to catch eels.
+A teenage boy (Lance Wharewaka) should be at school, but instead learns about the bush and the old days from his ailing grand uncle (Bill Tawhai).
+The friendship prepares the boy with the necessary skills for life.
+Written by poet Hone Tuwhare, Eel marked the drama directing debut of TV3 newsreader and Wild South presenter Joanna Paul."He [Bill] brought a mana with him and has such irreplaceable Māori knowledge," said Paul, who remembered him discussing "how he used bobs to catch eels.
 He remembers using flax — you can't buy knowledge like that."

-A teenage boy's unorthodox relationship with his father (Wi Kuki Kaa) is explored as he learns about the guises of hypocrisy in this E Tipu E Rea edition, written by Bruce Stewart and starring Faifua Amiga as Thunderbox Junior.
-After establishing a reputation as one of New Zealand's most original commercials directors this was Lee (Once Were Warriors) Tamahori's first attempt at the helm of longer drama.
-"You tend to get a bit of experience making people laugh when you direct commercials [...].
-One thing I'm sure of is that people like to laugh at themselves."
+A teenage boy's unorthodox relationship with his father (Wi Kuki Kaa) is explored as he learns about hypocrisy in this E Tipu e Rea edition, written by Bruce Stewart and starring Faifua Amiga as Thunderbox Junior.
+After establishing a reputation as a highly successful director of commercials, this was Lee (Once Were Warriors) Tamahori's first attempt at the helm of a longer drama.
+"You tend to get a bit of experience making people laugh when you direct commercials,' he said.
+"One thing I'm sure of is that people like to laugh at themselves."

-In a nod to his theatre training, Whale Rider actor Rawiri Paratene (then best known as a presenter on Play School) scripts three stories to a marae audience.
-A bored schoolboy's (Faifua Amiga) verbal banter with a sarcastic school teacher; a prostitute's altercation with a client; and a young girl and her grandfather prepare and wait for the body of her father at the pā.
-It was the first film directed by Don Selwyn; "what Rawiri is saying in his script is that there are lots of things Māori which are left out of the education system."
+In a nod to his theatre training, Whale Rider actor Rawiri Paratene (then better known as a presenter on Play School) unveils three stories to a marae audience.
+A bored schoolboy (Faifua Amiga) banters with a sarcastic teacher; a musical number features a prostitute (Rena Owen) and her client; and a young girl and her grandfather prepare and wait for the body of her father at the pā.
+This was the first screen drama directed by Don Selwyn, who argued "what Rawiri is saying in his script is that there are lots of things Māori which are left out of the education system."